Assistant Professor of Classics:

 At present, Lisa Mignone's primary area of research is the social history of the Roman Republic with a particular focus on the relationship of place and historical events in the city of Rome.
 Her monograph (in progress) reconstructs the social and urban history of Rome's Aventine Hill.
 Traditionally, this area of Rome has been associated with the rabble and the revolutionary proletariat.
 Prof. Mignone's book, on the other hand, reconstructs the residential history of the Aventine and shows the inappropriateness of reading any district of Rome, let alone the Aventine itself, as a "plebeian" area.
 The complexity of the pre-modern megalopolis must have been characterized by a significant degree of residential integration; thus the Aventine community would have resembled those found elsewhere within the city of Rome.
 In fact, the literary and archaeological evidence suggest that the societal cross-section of residents on the Aventine reflected Rome's residential patterns in microcosm.

-Her next book project will examine from the way Romans worshipped the goddess Juno at Rome.
+Her next book project will examine the way Romans worshiped the goddess Juno at Rome.
 This study will privilege historical, religious, archaeological (including epigraphic and numismatic) and art historical evidence to explore her cult practices rather than the role she played as a character in literary texts.

-Some smaller projects include (1) remapping Rome's oldest aqueduct in the economic, political, technological, and "sanitary" context of the fourth century BCE, and (2) reconsidering the significance of Roman cities' sacred boundaries.
+Some smaller projects include (1) reconsidering the significance of Roman cities' sacred boundaries, and (2) remapping Rome's oldest aqueduct in the economic, political, technological, and "sanitary" context of the fourth century BCE.

 Scuola Normale Superiore di Pisa/ American Academy in Rome Exchange Fellowship, 2007-2008